 How To Roast A Pork Shoulder In the Oven

-Pat it dry with a paper towel.
+Pat the entire pork roast dry with paper towels.

 Rub it down with liquid smoke and then worcestershire sauce – make sure to get it in all the nooks and crannies.